- ABOUT US

-Wellbeing in the work place is fast becoming a hot topic, with employees increasingly placing it higher on the priority list than many other perks of the job.
-As wellbeing has a direct correlation to both productivity and creativity, it is not something that should be ignored by employers or employees.
+Wellbeing in the workplace has fast become a hot topic in recent years, with employees increasingly placing it higher on their priority list than many other perks of the job.
+As wellbeing has a direct correlation to both productivity and creativity, it’s certainly not something to be ignored by employers or employees.

-Incorporating double doors into a screen such as this means workers have the choice of closing off the space when greater privacy is required or opening both doors out wide and creating one big collaborative working space that is filled with as much light as possible – what could be better for wellbeing than that!
+Incorporating double doors into a screen such as this means workers have the choice of closing off the space when greater privacy is required or opening both doors out wide and creating one big collaborative working space that is filled with as much light as possible – what could be better for wellbeing than that?

 There are plenty of commercial buildings that could benefit from more natural light and multi-use spaces.
 We’re fortunate to work with all types of commercial partners, including restaurants, hotels and even vineyards!